Infiltrate Destroy Rebuild: Music

 Many reviews of the album noted the variety of musical styles present on Infiltrate•Destroy•Rebuild, which was described in a positive manner.
 AllMusic's Torreano dubbed "Escape from Hellview" a "metal anthem", suggested that "Plastic Plan" showcased a "disco beat and lifting melodies", and described "Sporadic Movement" as "gothic metal".
 Tranter of PopMatters offered many of the same descriptions in her review, also describing "Close Yet Far" as a "sultry pop-rock ballad" and including "Flesh into Gear" and "Frenetic Amnesic" alongside "Escape from Hellview" in the bracket of "neat heavy rock tunes".
 She concluded that the album is "impossible to label".

 A review on Punknews.org suggested that many bands mix musical genres and "end up sounding pieced together and unnatural", contrasting that CKY's attempt gave them "a sound distinctly their own", highlighting the guitar riffs, electronic elements, and distortion effects as contributing factors.
-Sputnikmusic identified stylistic similarities with stoner rock, punk rock and groove metal acts, while Billboard magazine described its sound as "sometimes reminiscent of classic metal ... [with] a jagged punk edge", describing the material as "aggressive, yet melodic".
+Billboard magazine described its sound as "sometimes reminiscent of classic metal ... [with] a jagged punk edge", describing the material as "aggressive, yet melodic".